RodrigoGonzalez/streamlit-shap-app/README.md

-# Streamlit SHAP App
+# SHAP App

 ## Introduction

-This app demonstrates how to use the [SHAP](https://shap.readthedocs.io/en/latest/index.html) library to explain models.
+This app demonstrates how to use the [SHAP](https://shap.readthedocs.io/en/latest/index.html) library to explain models employing the popular `streamlit` framework for the application frontend.

 <div style="display: flex; justify-content: space-between; align-items: center;">
   <div style="width: 45%;">